pulumi/pulumi-eks/docs/eks-v3-migration.md

 You can either upgrade the OS right away, or intentionally configure AL2 as the desired operating system by using the `operatingSystem` parameter that’s available on all node groups.

-Have a look at [Gracefully upgrading node groups](#gracefully-upgrading-node-groups). for more information around the upgrade procedure.
+Have a look at [Gracefully upgrading node groups](#gracefully-upgrading-node-groups) for more information around the upgrade procedure.

 ### Gracefully upgrading node groups